-- It will be ineffective if you are able to solve user’s most critical problems on the free tier.
+- It will be ineffective if you can solve the user’s most critical problems on the free tier.
 They will have no incentive to convert.

-- The costs of servicing free users has to be controlled and subsidized by the premium users.
+- The costs of servicing free users have to be controlled and subsidized by the premium users.

 At the end of the day, your business’s value will depend on how much free cash flow you can generate.
 Trial users and freemium users are vanity metrics that don’t mean anything if you can’t attach an average dollar value to them.

 To start with, you need to make a decision based on your assumed user journey and the value you’re trying to deliver.
-However, that’s not the end of the conversation by far.
-As your start acquiring your first users and getting feedback, you need to experiment with different patters and variations to see which shows the most promise.
+But that’s not all however, that’s not the end of the conversation by far.
+As your start acquiring your first users and getting feedback, you need to experiment with different patterns and variations to see which shows the most promise.
 Make sure the metrics you are measuring are as close to the money as possible.
-For example, the number of users who signed up for your trial don’t matter nearly as much as the percentage of users who are paying you and your CAC, LTV and free cash flow.
+For example, the number of users who signed up for your trial doesn’t matter nearly as much as the percentage of users who are paying you and your CAC, LTV, and free cash flow.

 Byldd helps founders build profitable, investor-ready software businesses.
 Reach out to us here to chat.